jskinn/arvet/README.md

 ### Creating an experiment

-To define an experiment, override `batch_analysis.experiment.Experiment`, in particular the `do_imports`, `schedule_tasks`, and `plot_results` methods.
+To define an experiment, override `argus.batch_analysis.experiment.Experiment`, in particular the `do_imports`, `schedule_tasks`, and `plot_results` methods.
 - `do_imports` method should import and store references to whatever image datasets
 - `schedule_tasks` indicates which systems should be run with which image datasets, and how each result should be assessed